 I then set out to create the best possible program I could to attract (and retain!!) families of 3-5 year old girls.

 The Princess Ballerinas Dance Program was born and it's far surpassed my wildest dreams.
-Not only was it successful for my own studio but since I started sharing it with other studio owner, the program has enrolled an estimated 48,000 students into hundreds of studio programs in 10 countries around the world!
+Not only was it successful for my own studio but since I started sharing it with another studio owner, the program has enrolled an estimated 48,000 students into hundreds of studio programs in 10 countries around the world!

-Whether you use a ready-made curriculum like Princess Ballerinas or create your own program from scratch, it PAYS to serve this valuable market of 3-5 year old girls.
+Whether you use a ready-made curriculum like Princess Ballerinas or create your own program from scratch, it PAYS to serve this valuable market of 3-5-year-old girls.

-Not only is it a short-cut to studio growth, profit and success now (AND in the future), but it's incredibly rewarding to follow students on their entire dance journey- starting with their very first steps.
+Not only is it a shortcut to studio growth, profit, and success now (AND in the future), but it's incredibly rewarding to follow students on their entire dance journey- starting with their very first steps.

 I hope this article helps you move closer to achieving your studio's goals.

-There ARE shortcuts to studio-success and focusing on girls ages 3-5 years is one of them!
+There ARE shortcuts to studio success and focusing on girls ages 3-5 years is one of them!

-P.S.- If you're interested in learning more about the Princess Ballerinas Dance Program to help you grow YOUR studio you can can learn more here.
+P.S.- If you're interested in learning more about the Princess Ballerinas Dance Program to help you grow YOUR studio you can learn more here.